What is an HRA?

 4. Excepted benefit HRA (EBHRA)

 Much like the GCHRA, an EBHRA is used in conjunction with a group health plan.
-While employers typically use the integrated HRA to reimburse employees for out-of-pocket medical expenses, employers can use the excepted benefit HRA to reimburse employees for excepted benefits.
+While employers typically use the integrated HRA to reimburse employees for out-of-pocket expenses, employers can use the excepted benefit HRA to reimburse employees for excepted benefits.

-Companies of any size may offer an EBHRA, which covers “excepted” benefits only, such as copays, deductibles, and monthly premiums for vision and dental.
 EBHRAs can also cover COBRA insurance, long-term care, and short-term care.
 You must offer an EBHRA to every employee on the same terms.

 Like the QSHERA, the IRS adjusts EBHRA annual contribution limits yearly for inflation.